100+ Best Fundraising Ideas for Everyone in 2024

 Cooking and baking competitions are a foolproof way to bring the community together and raise funds for your cause.

 Those who bring soup can get in for free, but charge all the tasters/attendees to enter.
+You can ask for a monetary donation, or – if your nonprofit collects canned goods for those in need – you can request that all attendees bring a can of soup to participate!
 Have tasters vote for the best soup, or appoint a judging panel.

 Have an enticing and relevant reward ready (e.g. a set of pots, a crockpot, or a cooking course).